|

 Personally, I would feel very vulnerable without at least one manually operated pump.

-I know that pumping is hard work and few people can keep it up for long but at least I don’t have to worry about the electrics being swamped.
+I know that pumping is hard work and few people can keep it up for long but at least I do not have to worry about the electricity being swamped.

 Another advantage to the modern diaphragm bilge pump is that it is self priming.